-In fiscal 2021, our shareholders authorized a new share repurchase program for the repurchase of up to 3,300,000 of our ADSs, at a price range of \$10 to \$110 per ADS.
+In fiscal 2021, our shareholders authorized another share repurchase program for the repurchase of up to 3,300,000 ADSs, at a price range of \$10 to \$110 per ADS.
 Pursuant to the terms of the repurchase program, our ADSs may be purchased in the open market from time to time for 36 months from April 1, 2021, the date the shareholders resolution approving the repurchase program was passed.
-We intend to fund the repurchase with cash on hand.
 We are not obligated under the repurchase program to repurchase a specific number of ADSs, and the repurchase program may be suspended at any time at our discretion.
 We intend to hold the shares underlying any such repurchased ADSs as treasury shares.

-In fiscal 2022, we purchased 1,100,000 ADSs in the open market for a total consideration of \$85 million (including transaction costs) under the above-mentioned share repurchase program.
+During the three months ended June 30, 2023, we purchased 1,100,000 ADSs in the open market for a total consideration of \$85.6 million (including transaction costs) under the above-mentioned share repurchase program and concluded the program.
 We funded the repurchases under the repurchase program with cash on hand.

-In fiscal 2022, we cancelled, 2,200,000 ADSs that were held as treasury shares for an aggregate cost of \$163.7 million (including share cancellation charges \$0.1 million).
-The effect of the cancellation of these treasury shares was recognized in share capital amounting to \$0.3 million and in share premium amounting to \$163.4 million, in compliance with Jersey law.
+During the three months ended June 30, 2023, based on authorization received from the Board of Directors, we cancelled 1,100,000 ADSs that were held as treasury shares for an aggregate cost of \$85.7 million (including share cancellation charges 0.1 million).
+The effect of the cancellation of these treasury shares was recognized in share capital amounting to \$0.1 million and in share premium amounting to \$85.5 million, in compliance with Jersey law.
 There was no effect on the total shareholders' equity as a result of this cancellation.